The Dark Tower II: The Drawing of the Three: Plot summary

-The book begins less than seven hours after the end of The Dark Tower: The Gunslinger after The Man in Black has described The Gunslinger's fate using tarot cards.
-Roland wakes up on a beach, and he is suddenly attacked by a strange, lobster-like creature, which he dubs a "lobstrosity."
+Less than seven hours after the end of the previous novel, Roland wakes up on a beach and is attacked by a lobster-like creature, which he dubs a "lobstrosity."
 He kills the creature, but not before losing the index and middle fingers of his right hand and most of his right big toe.
 His untreated wounds soon become infected.
-Feverish and losing strength, Roland continues north along the beach, where he eventually encounters three doors.
+Feverish and losing strength, Roland continues north along the beach and eventually encounters three doors.
 Each door opens onto New York City at different periods in time (1987, 1964 and 1977, respectively).
-As Roland passes through these doors, he brings back the companions who will join him on his quest to the Dark Tower.
+As Roland passes through them, he brings back the companions who will join him on his quest to the Dark Tower.

-The first door (labeled "The Prisoner") brings Eddie Dean, a young heroin addict in the process of smuggling cocaine into New York for the Mob boss Enrico Balazar.
-Roland brings Eddie back through the door so Eddie can hide the cocaine and get through a customs inspection, but the agents become suspicious and subject him to a lengthy interrogation and surveillance.
+The first door (labeled "The Prisoner") reveals Eddie Dean, a young heroin addict in the process of smuggling cocaine into New York for the Mob boss Enrico Balazar.
+Roland brings Eddie back through the door so Eddie can hide the cocaine and get through a customs inspection, but the agents become suspicious and subject him to interrogation and surveillance.
 Balazar learns of these events and kidnaps Eddie's heavily addicted older brother Henry to force Eddie to deliver the drugs.
 At Balazar's bar, Eddie claims he can produce the drugs from the bathroom.
 Eddie is strip-searched and the bathroom torn apart, and no drugs are found.
-Eddie is eventually allowed to enter the bathroom completely naked and accompanied by Jack Andolini, one of Balazar's henchmen.
-In the bathroom, Eddie forcibly drags Andolini into the Gunslinger's world.
+Eddie is allowed to enter the bathroom completely naked and accompanied by Jack Andolini, one of Balazar's henchmen.
+In the bathroom, Eddie drags Andolini into the Gunslinger's world.
 During the brief scuffle, Andolini is injured by Roland and then eaten alive by the lobstrosities.
-Eddie and Roland re-enter the bathroom and, overhearing that Henry has died from an accidental heroin overdose given by Balazar's men, engage in a lengthy but victorious shootout.
+Eddie and Roland re-enter the bathroom and, overhearing that Henry has died from an accidental heroin overdose given by Balazar's men, engage in a victorious shootout.
 While still mourning the death of his brother, Eddie decides to throw his lot in with Roland.
-Before the pair return through the door, they acquire some antibiotics Balazar kept in his bathroom for addicts who have acquired infections from IV needle use.
+Before the pair return through the door, they acquire antibiotics Balazar kept in his bathroom for addicts who have acquired infections from IV needle use.
+They escape just as NYPD raids the bar.
 With Eddie tending to him, Roland slowly recovers from his infection.